+++ Christmas Break +++

 • Why do some ampoules contain a black pellet?

-Several strains of fastidious microorganisms, especially strictly anaerobic bacteria, are suspended prior to lyophilization in a protectant mixture containing ferrous sulfide or charcoal, which gives the pellet a black colour.
+Several strains of fastidious microorganisms, especially strictly anaerobic bacteria, are suspended prior to lyophilization in a protectant mixture containing ferrous sulphide or charcoal, which gives the pellet a black colour.

 • How are subcultures of a strain obtained from the DSMZ best prepared?

-Please, follow all instructions provided on the "Handling and Safetey Information" brochure accompanying your cultures consignment regarding the re-activation of freeze dried strains.
+Please follow all instructions provided on the "Handling and Safety Information" brochure accompanying your cultures consignment regarding the re-activation of freeze-dried strains.
 This information is also available as download here.

 We also provide video tutorials for handling aerobes and anaerobes.